Liselle Batt, IAPF-1 Accredited Farrier (207) 491-1617

-Liselle Batt is a full-time farrier providing balanced shoeing and natural trimming service for all breeds and disciplines of horses in western and central Maine.
+Liselle Batt is a full-time farrier providing balanced shoeing and trimming service for all breeds and disciplines of horses in western and central Maine.
 An avid horse-owner herself, Liselle's goal is to provide to her clients the kind of farrier service she has always sought for her own horses- knowledgeable, open-minded, courteous, and patient.

 2012 Graduate of Mission Farrier School, WA state.

 MFS is one of the country's premier farrier schools.